starius/ScPrime/doc/api/index.html.md

 host.
 The penalty increases extremely quickly as uptime drops below 90%.

 **versionadjustment** | float64
-The multiplier that gets applied to a host based on the version of Sia that they are running.
+The multiplier that gets applied to a host based on the version of ScPrime that they are running.
 Versions get penalties if there are known bugs, scaling limitations, performance limitations, etc. Generally, the most recent version is always the one with the highest score.